finn/plack-handbook/en/14_use_plack_request.md

 ### Use Plack::Request or not?

 Directly using Plack::Request in the `.psgi` code is quite handy to quickly write and test your code but not really recommended for a large scale application.
-It's exactly like writing a 1000 lines of `.cgi` script where you could factor out the application code into a module (`.pm` files).
-The same thing applies to `.psgi` file: it's best to create an application class by using and possibly extending Plack::Request, and then have just a few lines of code in `.psgi` file with [Plack::Builder to configure middleware components](http://advent.plackperl.org/2009/12/day-11-using-plackbuilder.html).
+It's exactly like writing a 1000 lines of `.cgi` script when you could factor out the application code into a module (`.pm` files).
+The same thing applies to a `.psgi` file: it's best to create an application class by using and possibly extending Plack::Request, and then have just a few lines of code in the `.psgi` file with [Plack::Builder to configure middleware components](http://advent.plackperl.org/2009/12/day-11-using-plackbuilder.html).

-Plack::Request is also supposed to be used from a web application framework to [adapt to PSGI interface](http://advent.plackperl.org/2009/12/day-8-adapting-web-frameworks-to-psgi.html).
+Plack::Request is also supposed to be used from web application frameworks to [adapt to the PSGI interface](http://advent.plackperl.org/2009/12/day-8-adapting-web-frameworks-to-psgi.html).